How to Walk to Everest Base Camp?: Slow and steady wins the race!

 For Everest Base Camp Trek, the mantra may be modified as ‘Slow and steady completes the trek!’
 When it comes to trekking at higher altitudes like the Everest region this is rather life saving tip for trekkers like you.
 Wondering why?
 Read on then.

 First and foremost, do remember that Everest Base Camp Trek is not a competition to reach higher early than someone; it is rather a celebrated walk in the vicinity of Himalayas where you enjoy every bit of the walk.
 The most vital reason for slow and steady trek is because a fast climb at higher altitude invites the AMS or Altitude Mountain Sickness which can turn fatal if you are not careful.
 The most effective way for you to avoid AMS is proper acclimatization which means trek slowly.
 For proper acclimatization experts say that you should increase your altitude by not more than 1,000 feet (305m) per day and for every 3,000 feet (915m) of elevation gained, you must take a rest day.
 “Climb High and Sleep Low” is another maxim used during trekking and climbing.
-Everest Base Camp Trek is not an exception in this regard.
+Walk to Everest Base Camp is not an exception in this regard.

 So next time when you go for Everest Base Camp Trek, focus on completing and enjoying the trek rather than competing on the trek.
 This adventure is a celebration, enjoy it to the fullest.